 If you’ve never used these services, they are pretty simple.
 You download the app to your phone and request a ride.
 A car should arrive within just a few minutes.
 The entire transaction is handled on your credit card through the app — no money changes hands with the driver.

-Note: If you are a first time rider with Lyft, sign up here to receive a $50 ride credit good toward your first rides.
+Note: If you are a first time rider with Lyft, sign up here to receive FREE ride credit good toward your first rides.

 We’ve rounded up the estimated fares for Uber to get to the Alabama Cruise Terminal.
 (Note that the taxi fares include a customary 15% tip.
 Uber doesn’t use tipping.)